minkcv/vm/docs/assembly.md

     LRC r0 #10; load r0 with decimal 10

 #### Jump Labels
 Labels are specified with an at sign (`@`).
 Lines that start with an at sign indicate that the instruction following them is their address.
+Instructions with labels can not have trailing comments.
 Label names must not include spaces.
 Example:

     Allowed:
     @loopforever ; a label